-The Michigan Center for Therapeutic Innovation (MCTI) and Fast Forward Medical Innovation (FFMI) offer a five-year, $2.5 million fund created to accelerate the discovery and translation of therapeutic candidates at the University of Michigan.
+The U-M Therapeutic Innovation Fund, offered by the Michigan Center for Therapeutic Innovation (MCTI) and Fast Forward Medical Innovation (FFMI), is a five-year, $2.5 million fund created in 2016 to accelerate the discovery and translation of therapeutic candidates at the University of Michigan.

 Joseph Holoshitz, Internal Medicine – Rheumatology

 Orally available small molecule lead for rheumatoid arthritis and other bone-damaging conditions

 Optimization of novel Bcl-2/Bcl-xL inhibitors for anti-fibrotic activity and gut selectivity in the mouse Salmonella model of intestinal fibrosis